stefanodixon-ux/webMAN-MOD/_Projects_/wm_url_launcher/README.md

 # ROMS / PKG Launcher

-This application is a complementary tool for webMAN MOD used as intermediary to execute retail SELF applications, decompress archives or start ROMS with a RetroArch emulator .
+This application is a complementary tool for webMAN MOD used as intermediary to execute retail SELF applications, decompress archives or start ROMS with a RetroArch emulator.

 The tool serves also as template to create an ISO or PSN package that executes web commands.